 Water Heater Odors

 Most odors reported on city water are from water heater smells.
-If your hot water has a sulfur or ‘rotten egg’ odor to it, the odor is being produced right in the water heater.
-To remove smell from water tank or when hot water heater smells like sulfur, consider sanitizing the tank using hydrogen peroxide.
+If your hot water has sulfur or ‘rotten egg' odor to it, the odor is being produced right in the water heater.
+To remove the smell from the water tank or when hot water heater smells like sulfur, consider sanitizing the tank using hydrogen peroxide.

-Almost all water heaters have “anode rods” which in a cathode-anode reaction, produce excess ions that wear off the anode rod and adhere to the inside glass lining of the water heater, preventing corrosion.
+Almost all water heaters have “anode rods” which in a cathode-anode reaction, produce excess ions that wear off the anode rod and adhere to the inside glass lining of the heater, preventing corrosion.
 The greater the activity of the anode, the greater the amount of hydrogen ion and hydrogen sulfide gas.
-If the cold water does not contain odors, but the hot water smells bad, then a thorough sanitizing of the water heater tank with 1 to 2 pints of store-bought hydrogen peroxide will eliminate the odor and smell from water heater.
+If the cold water does not contain odors, but the hot water smells bad, then a thorough sanitizing of the water heater tank with 1 to 2 pints of store-bought hydrogen peroxide will eliminate the odor and smell from the water heater.

 See the procedure below.
 If you are not familiar with the functions of your water heater, DO NOT ATTEMPT this yourself.
 You can have this done by a licensed plumber to avoid damage to your water heater, or causing electrical problems, or gas explosions by improperly restarting the water heater if gas.
 We offer this information as informational and educational only, and no warranty or guarantees are expressed or implied.
 If the water heater is old and corroded, cleaning the sediment from the water and sanitizing by chlorination could cause the water heater to leak.

 Procedure for Sanitizing of Hot Water Heater: How to put Hydrogen Peroxide into Water Heater

 1. Turn off the manual switch if the water heater is electric.
 For gas heaters, turn the control to Pilot.
 Make sure the pilot is still lit so you can restart the water heater when the procedure is completed.